Ceelog/phpdoc-en/src/ref/win32service.md

 ### Return Values

-Returns an array consisting of the following information on success, **`FALSE`** if there is a problem with the parameters or a
+Returns an array consisting of the following information on success

+Prior version 1.0.0, **`FALSE`** if there is a problem with the parameters or a
 <a href="/win32service/constants.html#Win32%20Error%20Codes" class="link">Win32 Error Code</a>
 on failure.